beehorf/mathcortex/README.md

 - Online integrated web environment
 - Open source

 All the operations are done on browser for fast and server independent computing.
-The code is first compiled to a simple JavaScript intermediate code.
+The code is first compiled to a simple **JavaScript intermediate code**.
 The generated JavaScript code is evaluated and runs very fast on the browser.

 Language is still being developed.